Sweaterdog/Sweaterdog/README.md

 - Creator of the [Andy API](https://andy.mindcraft-ce.com/)
 - 🐧 I use Linux Mint
 - ⚡ Fun fact: I play the bassoon and made the first fine-tuned LLM for playing Minecraft via Mindcraft
-- Currently working on: GRaPE (General Reasoning Agent for Project Exploration.)
+- Currently working on: GRaPE Chat for GRaPE 2

   [Huggingface Page](https://huggingface.co/Sweaterdog)